Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 After passing through the stone-walled terraces of Brgy Macalana, we reached the main trail to Mt Amuyao.
 Initially, we trekked on pine forests and open grasslands.
 The trail was not that steep so I did not feel much exhausted at this point.

 An hour later, we reached a waiting shed.
 This was actually the signal that we were about to assault the steepest part of the trail.
 So we had to rest a bit to regain our strength.

 “Let the real climb begin,” I told myself as we continued.
 We reached the start of the so-called killer stairway to Mt Amuyao.
 We were facing head-on the very steep slope we were climbing.

 I could already feel my heart pumping very rapidly and even my friend, so we had to trek slowly.
 Because it was drizzling, the path turned wet and muddy, making it even more difficult to climb.

-Thankfully, the surrounding sights of beautiful mossy forests and blooming wildflowers provided us constant relief.
+Thankfully, the surrounding sights of beautiful mossy forests and blooming wildflowers provided us with constant relief.
 There was also a spring where sipped pure water.
 It took us more than an hour to finish the steepest portion of the trail.